-Whether its singing, dancing, acting, performing jokes, or playing an instrument, we get to celebrate our campers many talents on the big stage!
+Whether it's singing, dancing, acting, performing jokes, or playing an instrument, we get to celebrate our Hale Day campers' many talents on the big stage!

-Gaga ball is camp favorite.
+Gaga ball is a camp favorite.
+Think dodgeball, but the players stand inside a fenced area and if a player gets hit below the knees, they’re out of the game and the last person standing wins.
 If you haven't heard of it yet, you will by the end of your camper's experience this summer!

-Our campers are active all day, but during sports they engage in team-based games where we facilitate good sportsmanship and teamwork.
+Our campers are active all day, but during sports, they engage in team-based games where we facilitate good sportsmanship and teamwork.
+Camps have access to field spaces where groups can spread out, run and play.
+From classic field games and sports, to uniquely crafted games from our camp staff, campers are guaranteed group fun.

-No matter if you're a new swimmer or a swim team all-star, all campers are invited to get in the water at Hale.
+Whether your camper a new swimmer or a swim team all-star, all campers are invited to get in the water at Hale.
 Every day, campers participate in swim lessons to develop their skills, and work toward moving up swim levels.
 We end the activity block with free swim within the areas designated for their current skill level.
+All swim lessons are taught by American Red Cross certified Water Safety Instructors and supervised by American Red Cross Lifeguards.

 When you filled out your camper's paperwork, you signed forms regarding activity eligibility.
-Due to the nature of some of our programming at Hale, your camper may not be eligible to participate in all the activities we provide.
+Due to the nature of some of our programs at Hale, your camper may not be eligible to participate in all the activities we provide.
 When determining eligibility, we consider the age, experience, and physical, cognitive, and emotional health of all participants, as well as trip length, location, and skill level(s) required.
 If your camper does not meet the specific criteria to participate in an activity, they will not be able to participate.
 There may be cases where they may be able to participate partially in a program.
-Camp staff have the final say regarding program participation ability.
+Camp staff members are trained to make these decisions in the best interest of your camper's health, safety, and experience.

 Archery: